NTUEE-ESLab/2017Fall-SmartShoe/README.md

 # What is SmartShoe?

 SmartShoe is a project aimed at providing an easy way of communicating without being noticed.
 The idea is to implement a sender and various receivers that can be hidden in our clothing (i.e. shoes).
 The sender and receivers may transmit valuable information without suspicious action.
+In addition, the data could be sent to thingspeak.com for access from the internet.

 # How is it made?